The Layoff Lady

 While your resume is a concise 1-2 page marketing piece intended to showcase your skills as they apply to a specific job, LinkedIn is your professional billboard to the whole working world.

 When actively searching and applying for a job, you’ll include your LinkedIn profile on your resume.
 Hiring managers and recruiters will often view your profile to see which connections you might have in common and to learn more about you in general.
-Furthermore, recruiters may source you (invite you to apply or interview for an opportunity) based on the content of your LinkedIn profile.
+Furthermore, recruiters may source you (invite you to apply or interview for an opportunity) based on the content of your profile.

 Whether you are actively applying for a new job or simply building your professional network, it's a good idea to review your LinkedIn profile regularly and make updates to ensure your information is current and complete.